5 Things You Should Know Before Taking GMAT Practice Tests

 5. Keep it Official!

-Another issue I have observed in test-takers is not taking the GMAT prep tests till the very end because they want to save the best for the last.
-The problem with this approach is that you end up wasting thousands of awesome GMAT questions that best reflect the test – I would even say, better than the OG.
+We’ve observed that most test-takers don’t take the official GMAT prep tests until the very end because they want to save the best for the last.
+The problem with this approach is that your prep will end up being guided by tests that don’t adequately reflect the GMAT.

-So if you are one – no need to worry, just stick to the study plan we have made for you!
+So, if you are one – don’t worry, just stick to the study plan we have made for you!

 Hope these techniques make a positive difference to your GMAT prep!
-If you’d like to share what works for you and what doesn’t, please leave a comment in the comment section below.
+If you’d like to share what works for you and what doesn’t, please let us know in the comment section below.

-Head over to our Video library for more useful information on how to achieve an awesome GMAT score!
+Head over to our free GMAT Resource Library for more useful information on how to achieve an awesome GMAT score!